skyportal/kowalski/README.md

 catalog cross-matching, and ingestion into `MongoDB`.
 It also executes user-defined filters based on the augmented alert data and posts the filtering results to a [`SkyPortal`](https://skyportal.io/) instance.
-- Kowalski is containerized using `Docker` software and orchestrated with `docker-compose` allowing for simple and efficient deployment in the cloud and/or on-premise.
+- Kowalski is containerized using `Docker` software and orchestrated with `docker compose` allowing for simple and efficient deployment in the cloud and/or on-premise.
 However, it can also run without Docker especially for development purposes.

 ## Interacting with a `Kowalski` instance